|

 Things to Think About

 You may choose either a person or a trust company to act as your executor.
 Most importantly, you should choose somebody that you trust to carry out your instructions.
 Since most estates are fairly simple, family members or trusted friends are often chosen as executors.
 Keep in mind that the job of executor is an important one.
 It requires time, dedication and some paperwork.
-The person you name as executor is under no obligation to accept the role so discuss it with him or her first.
-You should also talk to your executor about the fee.
-Tell your executor if you expect him or her to act without pay or for an agreed to amount.
-Set this out clearly in your will.
+The person you name as executor is not required to accept the role so discuss it with him or her first.
+For more information, you should read the pamphlet “Choosing an Executor”.

 What should I consider if I have young children?